EDUCATIONAL ARTICLE BY MIISKIN

 - a blow-dryer or a comb to move your hair

 - a body map and a pencil to record your skin appearance or a Mole tracking app

 Performing your skin checks with a helper is recommended.
 They can help check your back and other hard-to-see areas of your skin.

 Use the Miiskin App to Record Your Skin’s appearance During Your Self-Exam

 It is important to get to know your skin.
-Spend time observing your skin and be aware of your moles, birthmarks and freckles.
-That will help you notice any changes next time you examine your skin.
+Spend time observing your skin and be aware of your moles and birthmarks and freckles.
+Pay special attention to atypical moles – if you have any.
+These measures may help you notice any changes next time you examine your skin.

 It can however be very difficult to remember how your skin normally looks and if anything has changed between your skin checks.